Innovative Commercial Orchard Earns Payments While Supporting Its Community and Province

 Algoma Orchards, a family-owned commercial orchard in the Durham Region of Ontario, is dedicated to serving its community with quality produce and products.
 Its state-of-the-art apple cider facility processes thousands of gallons of cider and apple juice for wholesale customers.
 Its new apple packing center ships apples to grocery stores throughout Canada.
 And its popular country market offers 28 varieties of farm-fresh apples, as well as other fresh produce and gourmet foods from its in-store deli.

-When it first heard about EnerNOC DemandSMART, orchard owners saw it as another chance to help their community and the Province.
+When it first heard about demand response with EnerNOC, orchard owners saw it as another chance to help their community and the Province.
 “We were initially interested in the whole concept of demand response because we like the idea of helping our community by reducing energy use during key times,” says Mike Gibson, owner of Algoma Orchards.
 “It makes real sense for our business to support the grid and help the environment in any way that we can.”

 Ontario Power Authority (OPA) DR3 Program

 EnerNOC DR provides relief to Ontario’s electric power grid, reducing emissions from power plants and costs for Ontario ratepayers—while helping ensure a reliable flow of power throughout the Province.
 When EnerNOC receives a dispatch command from Ontario Power Authority, it alerts more than 100 Ontario-based businesses and institutions to reduce non-essential electricity consumption.
 Among them is Algoma Orchards, a thriving apple orchard and juicing operation on the northern shore of Lake Ontario.